speedyk-005/chunklet-py/docs/getting-started/programmatic/document_chunker.md

 *   `extract_data(file_path: str, ext: str)`: Processes a file using a registered processor, returning the extracted data and the name of the processor used.

 ??? info "API Reference"
-    For a deep dive into the `DocumentChunker` class, its methods, and all the nitty-gritty details, check out the full [API documentation](../../reference/chunklet/document_chunker/document_chunker.md).
+    For complete technical details on the `DocumentChunker` class, check out the [API documentation](../../reference/chunklet/document_chunker/document_chunker.md).